 Carpet Removed - No Hardwood In Middle Of Room

-Question: We just bought our dream home fixer upper, pulled the carpet up and found old hardwood floors underneath but they didn't install any in the middle of the floor.
+Question: We just bought our dream home fixer upper, pulled the up the rugs and found old wood floors underneath but they didn't install any in the middle of the floor.
 Now we have what we thought may be a jewel as you so elegantly put it on one of your web pages.
 Why did they do this and is and what kind of options do we have here?

 Question: Help!
 We just pulled up some old nasty carpet, removed the tack strip, but now there are stains and holes in the floor from the nails.
 Can this be sanded out and filled with putty?